-Cluster.addReplicaInstance('host4:4110', {label: 'RReplica1', replicationSources: ['host2:4101', 'host3:4102']]
+Cluster.addReplicaInstance('host4:4110', {label: 'RReplical', replicationSources: ['host2:4101', 'host3:4102', 'host3:410', 'host3', 'host3', defines the replication sources as secondaries only.
+To define replication source as primary, only, use replicationSources: 'primary'.

 You can use the same option to define either only primary or only secondary sources, without defining individual instances.
 For example: